azjimbo/Ingest_Statistics_Splunk_Dashboard/README.md

 - For the version that uses the Saved Search and Summary Index, Open the "Details" (click on the line) and click the query link.
 This will open a query in a new tab and run it.
 Once you're comfortable with what you see, remove the comments from the entire "|collect" stanza at the bottom and save as a scheduled search (preferably once an hour).
 This will collect the data into a Summary Index.
 - This shoukd start to show results on the dashboard in a few hours.

-This process also provides historic data about hosts, sourcetyoes and indexes in your Splunk instance (through standard Splunk Query Language).
+The Summary Index version also provides historic data about hosts, sourcetypes and indexes in your Splunk instance (through standard Splunk Query Language).

 *A z-score, also known as a standard score, indicates how many standard deviations a data point is from the mean (average) of a data set.